Cincinnati Contra Dancers

 There are shortcuts to happiness, and dancing is one of them.
 (Vicki Baum)

-Dance Location and ScheduleThe dances are held at the Center for the Arts in the Cincinnati suburb of Wyoming.
+Dance Location and ScheduleThe dances are held at the Wyoming Fine Arts Center in the Cincinnati suburb of Wyoming.
 We generally dance every Monday night at 8 pm, but check the schedule for updates.
 There's free training on Mondays at 7:30 and the dance runs from 8-10 pm.
-Monday dances usually cost $4 for ages 18 and over and $2 for ages 13-17.
+Monday dances cost $4 for ages 18 and over and $2 for ages 13-17.
 Children 12 and under are free, and must be accompanied by an adult at all times.

 Once a month we have a Saturday night dance, typically on the 2nd Saturday of the month.
 The dance runs from 8 - 11:30 pm and can be more advanced than on Mondays, so it helps to have some experience.
 Saturday dances are $7.